Pandinosaurus/ocvjs-experiments/README.md

 cd ocvjs-experiments
 ```

-4) Go into one of the experiments folders:
+4) Go into the experiments folders:

 ```
 cd experiments